saltyorg/docs/docs/reference/google-shared-drives.md

     We're working on making this a bit more friendly.

-    This script will create three shared drives, add your group email as a manager, create mount files and ID folders on the root of each drive, build the folder structure as defined in the config, and create rclone remotes for the individual shared drives and a union rclone remote for use with Saltbox.
+    This script will create shared drives as listed in the config, add your group email as a manager, create mount files and ID folders on the root of each drive, build the folder structure as defined in the config, and create rclone remotes for the individual shared drives and a union rclone remote for use with Saltbox.

     You should see output similar to this: